 - Feedback: Feedback is a tool that was created to allow instructors to receive formative feedback from students throughout the semester.
 Instructors have the ability to start a Feedback session in which their students will answer six questions related to high impact teaching practices and a single question that asks students if they understood the material that was covered.
 Feedback session results allow instructors to identify trends in student perceptions of their instruction and make improvements as soon as the next class.
 Please refer to the following support article for more information: Feedback Tool.

-Here at Campus Labs, we are dedicated to supporting you along your assessment journey.
+Here at Anthology, we are dedicated to supporting you along your assessment journey.
 It is our hope that this guide provides you with the tools needed to improve your response rates and your overall culture of assessment on campus.
 Please reach out to your consultant with any questions or concerns!